Overview

 Essential topic areas

-The essential topic areas online learning section offers a suite of online learning resources that support and complement the FPM curriculum.
-The resources focus on integrating the pain medicine roles in practice with the clinical skills and knowledge of the nine essential topic areas and target a set of learning outcomes from the curriculum.
+The ETA online learning section provides a suite of resources that support and complement the FPM curriculum.
+These resources help trainees apply pain medicine roles in practice alongside the clinical skills and knowledge covered across the nine essential topic areas.
+Each resource targets specific learning outcomes within the curriculum.

-It's important to note that these resources only contribute to the acquisition of some learning outcomes from the curriculum.
-For each of the nine essential topic areas there is a self-paced online learning module, a case-study with supporting resources, and a short self-assessed quiz.
+The resources support some, but not all, curriculum learning outcomes.
+Each of the nine essential topic areas includes a self-paced online learning module, a case study with supporting resources, and a short self-assessed quiz.

 Monitoring trainees' progression

-As a supervisor of training, you are expected to keep a copy of all in-training assessments and workplace-based progressive feedback forms completed under your supervision.
-However, it is your trainees' responsibility to ensure that all relevant documentation is kept in their FPM trainee ePortfolio and submitted to us at the correct time.
+As a Supervisor of Training, you must keep copies of all in-training assessments and workplace-based progressive feedback forms completed under your supervision.
+Trainees are responsible for ensuring they upload all relevant documentation to their FPM trainee ePortfolio and submit it at the required time.

-If you are supervising a trainee who has moved to your unit from another unit, please review previous feedback in order to set appropriate goals during the orientation process.
+If a trainee you are supervising transfers to your unit from another training unit, review their previous feedback during orientation to help set appropriate learning goals and support their progression.

-Trainees can provide a copy of their training profile to you on request.
+Trainees can provide you with a copy of their training profile on request.
 You can also contact us to request a copy.

 Support

-Our FPM Education Officer can provide guidance and support around the training program and professional development related to the SOT role.
-The FPM Education Officer represents SOTs on faculty committees and coordinates activities for SOTs.
+Our FPM education officers can provide guidance and support around the training program and professional development related to the SOT role.
+The education officers represents SOTs on faculty committees and coordinates activities for SOTs.

 Find an FPM supervisor of training